 After the speakers, the students enjoyed some pizza for the night, along with a raffle that kept them on their toes!
 Prizes for the raffle included t-shirts, bike helmets, bike lights, and even two skate decks, all of which was provided in no particular order by the Xtreme Skateboard Shop, Unity Sports Cycling, Crenshaw Walks, Los Angeles Walks, and the L.A.
 County Bicycle Coalition.

 Yolanda Davis-Overstreet –a bicycling and pedestrian community advocate– once again served as the main organizer of the event, along with the awesome support, organization and donations of parent Denean Russell!
-Apart from the main speakers, the event also featured a wealth of more insight from more volunteers who shared their passions with the students, including Chair of Antioch University’s MA Urban Sustainability Program: Donald Strauss, Al McKie of NEW HOOD ORDER, Damon Turner of Unity Sports, filmmaker Guenny Pires of Txan Arts, and of course, JIMBO TIMES!
+The event also featured brief ‘addresses’ of the students and contributions from more volunteers, including Chair of Antioch University’s MA Urban Sustainability Program: Donald Strauss, Al McKie of NEW HOOD ORDER, Damon Turner of Unity Sports, filmmaker Guenny Pires of Txan Arts, and of course, JIMBO TIMES!

 In addition to thanking these volunteers, Yolanda also gave a huge shout out the Principal and Vice Principal of New LA – Brooke Rios and Brooke Goldberg, respectively, for supporting this much needed community education and advocacy.

 JIMBO TIMES is absolutely proud of you all!